redis/redis-om-dotnet/README.md

 var res = cache.GetSimilar("What really is the capital of France?").First();
 ```

+### ML.NET Based Vectorizers

+We also provide the packages `Redis.OM.Vectorizers.ResNet18` and `Redis.OM.Vectorizers.AllMiniLML6V2` which have embedded models / ML Pipelines in them to
+allow you to easily Vectorize Images and Sentences respectively without the need to depend on an external API.

 ### 🖩 Aggregations

 We can also run aggregations on the customer object, again using expressions in LINQ: